Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 Bitcoin vs Gold Correlation

-Bitcoin and Gold were negatively correlated in 2025.
-With a negative correlation of -0.06, these assets tended to move in opposite directions, potentially offering strong diversification benefits.
+Bitcoin and Gold were weakly correlated in 2025.
+With a correlation of 0.12, these assets showed meaningful independence, offering diversification benefits when held together.

-For portfolio construction, this negative correlation suggests that combining BTC and XAU could significantly reduce portfolio variance through offsetting movements.
+For portfolio construction, this weak correlation suggests that combining BTC and XAU could reduce overall portfolio variance.
+However, correlations can increase during market stress.

 Correlation measures how closely two assets move together.
 Values near +1 indicate strong co-movement, near 0 indicates independence, and negative values indicate inverse movement.